natowi/cctag-dataset/README.md

 # Pinecones CCTAG dataset

-This is the demo dataset for the Meshroom CCTAG introduction.
+This is the demo dataset for the Meshroom CCTAG tutorial [WIP].

 Meshroom 2020.1 supports CCTAG3 and CCTAG4.
 This dataset utilizes CCTAG3 which is more robust than CCTAG4.